- Length: 4.5”-5” (snout to vent); 8”-9” with tail

 - Lifespan: 15-20 years

 All species of Correlophus and Rhacodactylus are native to the island of New Caledonia, located east of Australia.
 Crested geckos (Correlophus ciliatus) were originally thought to be extinct until a few specimens were spotted and captured after a tropical storm in 1994.
-To my knowledge the first C. ciliatus that were brought to the U.S. were by Wilhelm Henkel and Frank Fast.
+To my knowledge, the first specimens that were brought to the U.S. were by Wilhelm Henkel and Frank Fast.

 Crested and gargoyle geckos have proven themselves in the reptile world as some of the most polychromatic species of lizards.
 The array of morphs and ease of care have catapulted these geckos into the top 5 “most popular pet lizards”.

 The New Caledonian Crested and Gargoyle Geckos are semi-arboreal lizards that spend most of their lives in the low canopies.
 With that being said these geckos enjoys a plethora of branches and plants on which to climb on.
 These geckos can be kept in simple caging setups (paper towel substrate, pvc tubes, egg crates etc) or in a more elaborate vivarium (forest moss substrate, cork bark, live plants, etc).
 Hatchlings up to six months old can be kept in simple shoebox sized Sterilite container or even a 5 gallon tank.
 Generally after a gecko reaches 10-15 grams it will do better in a 10 to 15 gallon enclosure.
 Average sized adults can be kept in 10-15 gallon enclosures or the 12x12x18 tall enclosures.
 Larger than average adult geckos (60-80 grams) should be housed in a 15-20 gallon enclosure.
 Since these are arboreal creatures, the height of the enclosure is more desirable than the length.
 A group of 3-4 adult geckos can be housed in 18x18x24 enclosures.